aytchhh/project-0/README.md

 <br>

-To connect to the databases, you will need to create two **.env** files within the project root directory.<br><br> type the following commands in your terminal:
+- To connect to the databases, you will need to create two **.env** files within the project root directory.<br><br>
+- type the following commands:
 ```sh
 touch .env.test
 ```